 First- and Second-Degree Burns

 Before using the dressing, clean the wound with an appropriate wound cleansing agent or normal saline and dry the surrounding skin.
 Choose a dressing size and shape to ensure that the dressing is 3cm larger than the wound area in any one direction.
 Remove the release paper from the back being careful to minimize finger contact with the adhesive surface.
 Hold the dressing over the wound and line up the center of the dressing with the center of the wound.
 Place the dressing directly over the wound.
 For difficult to dress anatomical locations, such as the heel or the sacrum, a supplementary securing device, such as tape, may be required.
 Discard any unused portion of the product after dressing the wound.

 Note: The dressing should be inspected frequently for leakage, rolling up of the edges and/or whether any part of the bubble has reached the change indicator.
 If any of these occur, the dressing should be changed.
 As wound fluid is absorbed by the dressing, gel formation may be visible through the dressing.
-The dressing should be changed when: clinically indicated, when strikethrough occurs, or up to a maximum of seven days.
+The dressing should be changed when: clinically indicated, when strikethrough occurs, or up to a maximum of seven days after application.
 The wound should be cleansed at appropriate intervals.
 Press down gently on the skin and carefully lift one corner of the dressing until it is no longer adhered to the skin.
 Continue until all edges are free.
 Carefully lift away the dressing.